 Important CCTV & Surveillance Information

-In the United Kingdom closed-circuit television (CCTV) as well as video surveillance security systems are designed to monitor public behaviour and movement.
+In the United Kingdom, closed-circuit television (CCTV) and video surveillance security systems are designed to monitor public behaviour and movement.

-It has been a crucial instrument for authorities to detect suspicious criminal behaviour and has aided many investigations of thousands of criminal incidents and activity.
+It has been a crucial instrument for authorities to detect suspicious criminal behaviour and has aided many investigations of thousands of criminal incidents and activities.

-The two main forms of surveillance; CCTV and video surveillance are used to investigate the health and safety concerns of the public, especially in regards to liability claims.
+The two main forms of surveillance, CCTV and video surveillance to investigate the public’s health and safety concerns, especially regarding liability claims.

 Complying with laws

-“96% of the UK’s surveillance cameras are privately owned by businesses and homeowners.
+“businesses and homeowners privately own 96% of the UK’s surveillance cameras.
 691,000 of these cameras are in London.” – IFSEC Global.

-Seeing as homeowners and businesses are the prime users of these security devices, it’s crucial they understand Data Protection Laws in order to not breach GDPR, which is punishable with huge fines.
+As homeowners and businesses are the prime users of these security devices, they must understand Data Protection Laws not to breach GDPR, which is punishable with huge fines.

-Therefore official sources and CCTV.co.uk often recommend that homeowners and business owners looking for wireless CCTV systems or CCTV installations should choose legitimate security system providers who can assess the risks for you.
+Therefore, official sources and CCTV.co.uk often recommend that homeowners and business owners looking for wireless CCTV systems or CCTV installations choose legitimate security system providers who can assess your risks.

 Read more about CCTV Policy in the UK here.